webplatform/docs-wpd/Infrastructure/Monitoring/Monit/index.md

 * '''monit''', an open-source agent with internal reporting
 * '''M/Monit''', a paid software that ''monit'' can push updates to

-=== How does it look like ===
+=== How does ''M/Monit'' looks like ===

-Here are screenshots of how the reporting looks like on our infrastructure
+Those arescreenshots of '''M/Monit''' while I was testing out the feature differences between the paid app (''M/Monit'') and what comes in the open source version.

 * [[File:monit_dashboard_201502_status.png]]
 * [[File:monit_dashboard_201502_stats.png]]